-Our varied apprenticeship offering covers most industries so it is likely that we have an apprenticeship available that works for your business.
+Our varied apprenticeship offering covers most industries so it is likely that we have an apprenticeship available that works with your business.
 From intermediate to degree level, we hope to develop a skilled workforce for the entire region and for you as an employer.

 Apprenticeship applications run very differently to all other college course applications, as you must have an employer placement in place before we can enrol you.
 There are two main ways to secure an apprenticeship placement..